Travelling to Thailand with a baby

 We spent the final four days of our trip in Bangkok, after a week on Koh Samet, which is a lovely little island that’s also fairly close to the capital.

-You might be interested in:Bangkok Travel Guide: 17 Best Things to Do & See Everything you need to know about Thailand's capital, including what to do, plenty of photos and our top tips Read more
+Everything you need to know about Thailand’s capital, including what to do, plenty of photos and our top tips

-You might be interested in:Koh Samet Travel Guide: 11 Best Beaches & Things to Do Everything you need to know, including what to see, where to stay and our top tips Read more
+Everything you need to know, including what do, the best beaches, where to stay and our top tips

-We spent the first 18 days of our trip to Thailand with our baby on the island, and in our Phuket travel guide, we’ve shared everything you need to know for a great stay.
+We spent the first 18 days of our trip to Thailand with a baby on the island, and in our Phuket travel guide, we’ve shared everything you need to know for a great stay.

-You might be interested in:Phuket Travel Guide: 21 Best Beaches & Things to Do Everything you need to know about visiting Phuket, including what to see, things to avoid and our top tips Read more
+Everything you need to know about visiting Phuket, including what to see, things to avoid and our top tips

 As Thailand’s second-largest island, there’s not much you can’t do on Koh Samui.